Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-One striking feature of \Fig{fig: entropy_pressure}(a) is the non-monotonic behavior of entropy at low temperatures in both our results and REOS3, which is qualitatively different from CMS19.
+One striking feature of \Fig{fig: entropy_pressure}(a) is the nonmonotonic behavior of entropy at low temperatures in both our results and REOS3, which is qualitatively different from CMS19.
 Moreover, CMS19 does not feature the typical slope change of the $p - \rho$ relation, as shown in \Fig{fig: entropy_pressure}(b), which is emanating from the critical point of the liquid-liquid phase transition between molecular and atomic phase~\cite{lorenzen2010, PhysRevB.100.134109}.
 This indicates that although derived from DFT-PBE data in the phase region considered here~\cite{Chabrier_2019, PhysRevB.83.094101, PhysRevB.77.184201, PhysRevE.81.021202}, the CMS19 EOS does not closely capture the pressure-induced molecular dissociation, which could have a notable impact on Jupiter models~\cite{SM}.

-The observed behavior of entropy and pressure in our results, as described above, can be understood by virtue of the thermodynamic relation~\cite{1995ApJS...99..713S}: $(\partial s / \partial \rho)_T = - \rho^{-2} (\partial p / \partial T)_\rho$.
-In fact, by examining the pressure \emph{isochores} as illustrated in the inset of \Fig{fig: entropy_pressure}(b), the region where the pressure \emph{decreases} with temperature corresponds precisely to the region of \emph{increasing} entropy in \Fig{fig: entropy_pressure}(a).
-Physically, they are just different manifestations of the molecular dissociation effects: the attractive force from broken molecular bonds can dominates the repulsion from kinetic motion, while the larger number of configurations involving only individual H atoms (compared to those with bound H$_2$-like pairs) can compensate for the smaller occupied volume caused by increasing density.
+According to the thermodynamic relation~\cite{1995ApJS...99..713S} $(\partial s / \partial \rho)_T = - \rho^{-2} (\partial p / \partial T)_\rho$, the region of ``abnormally" \emph{increasing} entropy in \Fig{fig: entropy_pressure}(a) corresponds precisely to that of \emph{decreasing} pressure with temperature, as illustrated by the \emph{isochores} in the inset of \Fig{fig: entropy_pressure}(b).
+Physically, they are just different manifestations of the molecular dissociation effects: The attractive force from broken molecular bonds can dominate the repulsion from kinetic motion, while the larger number of configurations involving only individual H atoms (compared to those with bound H$_2$-like pairs) can compensate for the smaller occupied volume caused by increasing density.